GodsSajjad/ariadne/.github/ISSUE_TEMPLATE/tunnel-sandbox.md

 ---
 # Ariadne

-Start a Hello World Server and Expose it via Different Tunnels.
+Start a Hello World server and expose it via various tunnels.

 ## 🔧 Control Panel